 How to Use Kiosk Mode with Meta Quest

 Oculus Quest is full of distractions and lacks control for admins.
-Kiosk mode is a crucial feature that helps secure and manages a VR headset, locking the device to a specific application of your choosing.
+Kiosk mode is a crucial feature that secures and manages a VR headset, locking the device to a specific application of your choosing.
 When kiosk mode is enabled, admins control the VR experience.

 Limiting a Quest headset to a single application and making it tamper-free is tricky.
-Meta Quest is a great standalone headset because it is affordable, powerful, and it’s easy for users to get the hang of VR controls, but it has very real limitations for companies and schools.
-Every organization wanting to use Meta Quest needs to plan how they can give admins control over the VR experience.
+The Meta Quest is a great standalone headset because it is affordable, powerful, and easy for users to learn VR controls.
+Still, it has very real limitations for companies and schools.

-One problem you’ll face is that there is no native option on the Meta Quest to place it in kiosk mode.
-And that’s not the only issue you’ll run into with the Meta Quest.
-There are very real challenges to using your Quest in a business or educational setting.
+One problem admins face is that there is no native option on the Meta Quest to place it in kiosk mode.
+And that’s not the only issue with the Meta Quest.
+There are notable challenges to using Meta Quests in a business or educational setting.

 What is Kiosk Mode?

 Kiosk mode is one of the most requested features for customers using Meta Quest.
 Kiosk mode allows one (and only one!) application to launch after powering on the device, so admins control what users can see and do in VR.

 Fortunately, there are secure and reliable options to set up kiosk mode with Meta Quests remotely.
 Admins can lock Meta Quest headsets to a single application and make sure it’s ready to go at all times.
 The right kind of software is all you need to securely lock down these headsets in a kiosk mode.